mpetrovich/stylemark/README.md

     /*
         Base path that all paths in this config are relative to.

-        When using Stylemark on the command line, this will be automatically default to the directory containing the config file.
+        When using Stylemark on the command line, this will default to the directory containing the config file.
     */
     cwd: "../",